Case Studies

 How Pauline helped the company to see its way forward, enhancing customer satisfaction whilst improving profits

 I was asked to review a company that manufactures gym equipment in the UK with a focus on reducing their in-house overhead costs.
-They also were questioning whether they should they continue to manufacture in-house or buy out when purchasing their equipment?
+They also were questioning whether they should continue to manufacture in-house or buy out when purchasing their equipment?

 Their products, when made in Britain, were at an 20% cost increase as opposed to buying from overseas.
 But retaining in-house manufacture allowed a greater focus on quality and after-sales service which improved the company’s reputation.